 I'm from a small town (in the middle of nowhere 🙂 ), and I don't have any place locally where I can buy young fresh chicken.
 So I end up buying the big fat breasts at Walmart.
 I cut them in half, and they work fine.

 For an accurate temperature measurement, push the probe into the fattest part of the chicken.
-And chicken is considered safe to eat at 165 degrees.
+(Chicken is considered safe to eat at 165 degrees F.) Bring the internal temperature to 165 degrees.
+Then remove it from the oven and let it rest for 5 - 10 minutes to bring it to perfection.

 I like my chicken thighs and legs a little more well-done (180 degrees), but chicken breast is better if not cooked too long.